Guest blog post by Debbie Leibold

 My son spends the entire school year being pushed to achieve at a higher level.
 He plays competitive sports, takes music lessons, and works hard to get good grades.
 His older brother does all of those things too, but is already thinking about adding community service projects, part-time jobs, or other leadership roles so that he has something to feature on his college application . . . and he’s only thirteen.
 Today’s children are constantly bombarded with messages that they must get better grades, earn higher test scores, play on a more competitive team, get into a more prestigious university, and just do more with less time to do it.
 My children don’t need a summer camp to reinforce all of those messages, you can read more about it at the crosscountrycarshipping.com website.

 The technology-driven and competitive world our children live in is forcing them to grow up too fast.
-Unstructured playtime and “exploring” have been replaced by tutoring sessions, professional coaching sessions, community service projects, standardized test preparation classes, extensive homework, and increasing family responsibilities.
+Unstructured playtime and “exploring” have been replaced by sessions of Math tutoring near me, professional coaching sessions, community service projects, standardized test preparation classes, extensive homework, and increasing family responsibilities.
 Unfortunately, that fast-paced world is a reality; however, those children who are lucky enough to “take the summer off” and go to a traditional sleep-away camp, will undoubtedly return to school, their families, and their increasingly pressure-filled world better equipped to manage the challenges that await them.

 A traditional summer camp provides all kinds of opportunities that demonstrate “fun with a purpose,” not just more drills or training in one particular activity, like the sports practices and coaching sessions many children (including my son) attend at home.
 When children are offered chances to try challenging activities they’ve never done before, live with others they’ve never met before, or play in ways they’ve never played before, they become people they’ve never been before.
 They learn how to build relationships, become more self-reliant, and explore their leadership potential.
 They learn to set goals and work hard to achieve them.
 They value a strong sense of community and learn to be compassionate toward others.
 They also discover that honesty, loyalty, patience, and perseverance will help them through any situation.